 Working together in Internet Society Chapters, our members help us further our cause to achieve an open and free Internet - an Internet for everyone.
 Chapters are central to our work, bringing together our members in local and regional groups that run programmes and activities dedicated, among other things, to informing policy and educating the public about Internet-related issues.

 Our Chapters provide us with unique local and regional perspectives on emerging Internet issues, and there are currently over 110 active Chapters across six continents.
 They all share an interest and believe in our principles and mission, and they’re committed to furthering our goals and objectives in their own geographical area.

 Our Chapters run a varied programme of events, programmes and activities that all work to support our principles and mission, including:

-Educational events to inform members or the general public about both non-technical and technical Internet related-issues such as security (identity and transactional), broadband access, IPV6, child safety, network neutrality, or many others.
+- Educational events - educating members or the general public about Internet-related issues such as security, broadband access, IPV6, child safety, network neutrality, and much more.

-Community programmes designed to ensure Internet access for economically disadvantaged individuals or those with disabilities.
-These programmes might address hardware, software, distribution, best practices.
+- Community programmes- ensuring Internet access for economically disadvantaged people or those with disabilities, covering areas such as hardware, software, distribution and best practices.

-Public policy programmes developed to inform policy and decision makers about Internet issues such as net neutrality, copyright protection, censorship, or human rights.
+- Public policy programmes - informing policy and decision makers about Internet issues such as net neutrality, copyright protection, censorship, or human rights.

-Networking events which help members connect with those in their area who share their passion for the Internet Society's mission to bring the benefits of the Internet to everyone.
+- Networking events - helping members connect with like-minded people who share an interest in bringing the benefits of the Internet to everyone.